 Natalia came to Australia aged sixteen and has performed widely in Australia as a pianist-including an appearance with the Sydney Symphony Orchestra as a concerto soloist.
 Concerts and important collaborations with singers led Natalia to developing an interest in opera, and subsequently to the study of conducting.

 In 2013 Natalia was selected from a large pool of applicants to be part of the Symphony Services international Conductor Development Program, which has seen her working with the Tasmanian, Melbourne, Auckland Philharmonic, Australian Opera and Ballet Orchestras.
-Natalia was mentored by internationally renowned conductors such as Christopher Semana, Johannes Fritzsch, Eckehard Stier and Giordano Bellincampi.
+Natalia was mentored by internationally renowned conductors such as Christopher Seaman, Johannes Fritzsch, Eckehard Stier and Giordano Bellincampi.

 During 2015-16 Season Natalia joined Queensland Symphony Orchestra as first ever Assistant Conductor, selected from an international pool of seventy applicants.

 In this role, Natalia has assisted international conductors such as Simone Young, Maxim Vengerov, Fabien Gabel, Yu Long, Alondra de la Parra, Ainars Rubikis, Jessica Cottis, Rory Macdonald, Johannes Fritzsch, Lukasz Borowicz, Santtu-Matias Rouvali and Jacques Lacombe.
 She has also conducted many of QSO’s concerts in her own right – including their family concerts, education programmes and on tour.
 In 2016/2017 Natalia has appeared with the Christchurch Symphony Orchestra, Monash University Academy Orchestra, Queensland Conservatorium Orchestra and Opera Queensland.